-Former Marquette Women's basketball standout Kiesha Oliver-Hayes enters her fourth season as the program's director of student-athlete development, women's basketball.
+Former Marquette Women's basketball standout Kiesha Oliver-Hayes enters her fifth season as the program's director of student-athlete development, women's basketball.

 Oliver-Hayes came to Marquette following a successful career as a pharmaceutical sales representative, and served as a site director for the Boys and Girls Clubs of Greater Milwaukee from 2001-04.
 While with the Boys and Girls Clubs, Oliver-Hayes organized, directed and supervised the daily operations of the Community Learning Center.

 A four-year letterwinner at Marquette, Oliver-Hayes helped the Golden Eagles to four straight NCAA Tournament appearances (1997-2000) and back-to-back Conference USA Regular Season titles.
 In 2000, Oliver-Hayes became an exclusive 1,000-point scorer.

 During her successful career, Oliver-Hayes averaged 9.0 points per game, including a career-best 10.0 points her junior and senior seasons, and earned a spot on the All-Conference USA Third Team in 2000.
 Oliver-Hayes was a team captain during the 1998-99 and 1999-2000 seasons, and was the recipient of the Golden Eagle Character Awards in 2000.

 Oliver-Hayes earned a bachelor of arts degree in communication studies from Marquette in 2000.
 In 2013, she earned her master's degree in leadership from Marquette in 2013.